statmike/vertex-ai-mlops/Applied GenAI/readme.md

 # /Applied GenAI/readme.md

-This series of notebooks highlights the use over Vertex AI Generative AI for workflows that include using Google's large generative AI models.
+This series of notebooks highlights the use over Vertex AI Generative AI for workflows that include using Google's foundational large generative AI models.
+These dont't need to be trained or hosted - just called with via API.
 Read more about these exciting new features of Vertex AI [here](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/overview).

 **More Resources**